 - Incorrect use of delivery instruments such as forceps and vacuum extractors

 What Caused Your Baby’s Birth Injury?

-At Reiter & Walsh ABC Law Centers, our attorneys are dedicated exclusively to birth injury cases.
+At ABC Law Centers, our attorneys are dedicated exclusively to birth injury cases.
 If negligence caused your loved one’s birth injury, our award-winning attorneys will help you obtain compensation for lifelong therapy and treatment.
 Our medical and legal team will discuss your delivery, your prenatal care, and your baby’s injuries with you free of charge.
-From our office location in Detroit, Michigan, the Reiter & Walsh, P.C. team assists clients all over the United States.
+From our office location in Detroit, Michigan, the ABC Law Centers team assists clients all over the United States.